 Brexit and clinical research

-In the event of a no-deal Brexit on 30 March 2019 the UK will become a so-called 'third country' and this may have consequences for the future of clinical research carried out in the EU.
+Should the EU and the UK fail to reach new agreements, the UK will be treated in the same way as a so-called 'third country' after the transitional period.
+This may have consequences for the future of clinical research carried out in the EU.
 In some cases an amendment will have to be submitted to the review committee and the competent authority.
 This is explained in more detail below.
-The CCMO is deploying extra staff to expeditiously process amendments which are submitted to the CCMO as a result of Brexit.
-In urgent cases you can contact the CCMO so that your amendments can be processed as a priority.
+The CCMO is deploying extra staff to expeditiously process amendments which are submitted to the CCMO as a result of the expiration of the transitional period.
+In urgent cases you may contact the CCMO so that your amendments can be processed as a priority.

 Delayed delivery of research medication

-1. After Brexit the delivery of research medication may become disrupted if the production takes place (wholly or partially) in the UK.
+1. After experation of the transitional periode, the delivery of research medication may become disrupted if the production takes place (wholly or partially) in the UK.
 This is because a new import licence will be needed for the research medication.
 You can find information about the import licence on the website of Farmatec.
 A new import licence will not be regarded as a substantial amendment for the review committee and the competent authority.

 2. A medicinal product (being researched or otherwise) that is administered in the EU must be released by at least one 'Qualified Person' (QP) in the EU by means of a certificate.
-If the QP is located in the UK at this point in time, a QP in another EU member state will have to provide a new release certificate after Brexit.
+If the QP is located in the UK at this point in time, without a new agreement, a QP in another EU member state will have to provide a new release certificate after the transitional periode has expired.
 The change of the QP represents a substantial amendment for the assessing review committee and the competent authority.
 Such a substantial change can be submitted in combination for different studies if it involves the same change of the QP.
 The EudraCT form must, however, be amended for each study.

 3. Retesting (analytical check) a batch in the EU is not obligatory, if this has already taken place in the UK or in another third country.

-4. If a medicinal product being researched or a batch of these products was released by a QP before 30 March 2019 and is imported into one of the other 27 member states (EU-27) after 30 March 2019, this batch must be re-released by a QP into the EU-27.
+4. If a medicinal product being researched or a batch of these products was released by a QP before the end of the transitional period and is imported into one of the other 27 member states (EU-27) after the transitional period, this batch must be re-released by a QP into the EU-27.
 Retesting is unnecessary if that has already been done in the UK.

-5. In the event of a second delivery after 30 March 2019 of a batch which was already released and imported before 30 March 2019, a new release must take place for this second delivery by a QP in the EU-27.
-This is because this delivery will be imported after 30 March 2019.
+5. In the event of a second delivery after the transitional period has expired of a batch which had already been released and imported before the end of the transitional period, a new release must take place for this second delivery by a QP in the EU-27.
+This is because this delivery will be imported after the transitional period has expired.
 Retesting is unnecessary if that has already been done in the UK.

-The client no longer has a legal entity in the EU
+The sponsor no longer has a legal entity in the EU

-6. The client, or a legal representative of the client, is obliged to be established in the territory of the EU.
-If the client or the legal representative is currently established in the UK, they must, therefore, be established in the territory of the EU-27 after 30 March 2019.
+6. The sponsor, or a legal representative of the sponsor, is obliged to be established in the territory of the EU.
+If the client or the legal representative is currently established in the UK, they must, therefore, be established in the territory of the EU-27 after the transitional period has expired.
 You can submit a combination of substantial amendments like this for various studies to the review committee and to the competent authority.
 The EudraCT form must, however, be amended for each study.
 NB The amendment in EudraCT of a legal representative in the EU-27 for a study performed by a party established in the UK is technically not yet possible as long as the UK is an EU member state.
-This change can, however, be submitted as a substantial amendment, where the correction in EudraCT must take place as quickly as possible after 30 March 2019.
+This change can, however, be submitted as a substantial amendment, where the correction in EudraCT must take place as soon as possible after the transitional period has expired.

-7. If the client is established in the UK, or has a legal representative in the UK, it is the client's responsibility to ensure that a legal representative is established in the EU-27 after 30 March 2019.
+7. If the sponsor is established in the UK, or has a legal representative in the UK, it is the sponsor's responsibility to ensure that a legal representative is established in the EU-27 after the transitional period has expired.

 Protection of personal data